ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

   - !(c <= d) is equivalent to (c > d)
   - !(c >= d) is equivalent to (c < d)

-Although you do not have to memorize DeMorgan's Laws for the CS A Exam, you should be able to show that two boolean expressions are equivalent.
+Although you do not have to memorize De Morgan's Laws for the CS A Exam, you should be able to show that two boolean expressions are equivalent.
 One way to do this is by using truth tables.
 For example, we can show that !(a && b) == !a || !b by constructing the truth table below and seeing that they give identical results for the 2 expressions (the last 2 columns in the table below are identical!).

 +-------+-------+-----------+----------+
 | a     | b     | !(a && b) | !a || !b |